Matroids are not Ehrhart positive: Matroid polytopes, polymatroids and generalized permutohedra

+In \cite{postnikov} Postnikov studied certain polytopes obtained as deformations of an usual permutohedron while preserving the edges directions.
+Since all the edges of an usual permutohedron are parallel to some vector of the form $e_i-e_j$, and conversely, any polytope having edges of that form can be obtained via deforming an usual permutohedron, it is customary to present Postnikov's polytopes in the following way.

-\begin{defi} A \textit{generalized permutohedron} is a polytope $\mathscr{P}\subseteq \mathbb{R}^n$ such that all of its edges are parallel to $e_i-e_j$ for $i\neq j$. \end{defi}
+\begin{defi} A \emph{generalized permutohedron} is a polytope $\mathscr{P}\subseteq \mathbb{R}^n$ such that all of its edges are parallel to $e_i-e_j$ for $i\neq j$. \end{defi}

-This family of objects was introduced by Postnikov in 2009 \cite{postnikov}.
 Observe that Theorem \ref{ggms} can be restated in a simpler way: a matroid polytope is just a generalized permutohedron with vertices with $0/1$ coordinates.
+Soon, it was realised that generalized permutohedra were essentially equivalent to the class of base polytopes of \emph{polymatroids}, a combinatorial structure introduced by Edmonds and Rota four decades before \cite{edmonds-rota}.
+Let us review one of their many equivalent definitions.